What are vanity metrics? Well, ecommerce entrepreneurs love numbers, especially big ones.

 What is my voice + experience worth to others?

-This is the psychology of social media, and it can serve as a good road map to building your growing business if you don’t get caught up with these vanity metrics.
+This is the psychology of social media, and analytics can serve as a good road map to building your growing business if you don’t get caught up with these vanity metrics.

 The upside to each like or comment is that it is pointing you in the direction your audience wants to go in.

 Ultimately, any successful business lets its audience insights steer its success by understanding how to continue to provide your online consumers with a valuable product or services for the long-run.
 Who doesn’t want sustainable online sales!?

 However, it is only surface engagement, meaning the conversion is a “like” or a comment, but not engaging in a way that supports your business objectives (sales funnels).

 It was 2014 when the culmination of two years of writing and publishing “Find Your Voice” was finally wrapping up.
 My idea was to just share with them the journey of finding a publisher, deciding book cover, and the dates of my nationwide book tour.

 I lived for likes and comments.
 I engaged with my communities online.

 But, I wasn’t funneling my new audience to convert in a more strategic manner because I was focused on vanity metrics.

 I should have been pointing them to fill my email list, to find me on other social media platforms, or even to purchase the first run of my book.

 The next challenge for me was to nurture these relationships so my audience found my content, products, and services relative and useful.
 There were bumps along the road, but my audience and I have since gotten into a good groove, allowing me the opportunity to diversify my service offerings.

 It’s important to understand that conversion points are different depending on your timeline (launch vs. long-standing product or business) and strategy (increase email list vs. direct to consumer sales).

 There are many ways to funnel your likes and comments to meet your business goals.
 The first step is getting clear on actionable metrics.